shihankanungo/shihankanungo.github.io/quotes.md

 > "Life is found in the dance between your deepest desire and your greatest fear." --- Wayne Dyer

-> "Practice like you've never won, but perform like you've never lost." <br> --- Michael Jordan.
+> "Practice like you've never won, but perform like you've never lost." <br> --- Michael Jordan

+> "Ever tried.
+Ever failed.
+No matter.
+Try Again.
+Fail again.
+Fail better." --- Samuel Beckett

 > "What you get by achieving your goals is not as important as what you become by achieving your goals." --- Zig Ziglar